Sim4n6/plasoWiki/Troubleshooting.md

 ```
 args
 ```

+Note that inside pdb you can run any Python commands including loading new libraries e.g. for troubleshooting.
+You can prepend commands with an exclamation mark (!) to indicate that you want to run a Python command as an opposed to a debug shell one.

 ### Analyzing crashes with gdb
 Once you have isolated the file that causes the crash and you cannot share the file you can generate a back trace that can help us fix the error.